 But as this article points out, while that expression exists in French, just saying Service won’t be understood as a way to say “You’re welcome” outside of Switzerland.

 Again, remember that although different French-speaking regions and cultures have their specific expressions and ways of doing things, Francophones also understand standard French.
 So if you feel lost, don’t be afraid to use one of the standard French ways to say “You’re welcome.”
 After all, it’s better to be polite but sound like a “foreigner” than not to say anything at all!

 There’s a common stereotype of French people being rude.
 There are a few explanations for this, including French people generally not being overtly emotional, being intimidated by talking to English-speakers (even if they might speak excellent English), and not liking living in Paris (“Parisians” are considered rude even by the French themselves).

 But in reality, speaking politely is a big part of French culture.
 It would be shocking for a person to walk into a boulangerie and not greet the boulanger/boulangère, not to mention give a friendly general nod or hello to the other customers.
 In France, you always greet a shopkeeper, never call your waiter over by yelling Garçon!, and usually address strangers as madame, monsieur, or mademoiselleif you need to get their attention (for example, to tell them they’ve dropped something).

 And so, needing to say “You’re welcome” in whatever format that’s appropriate for the situation, is pretty much a “must”.

 Over to you

-As you can see, there are lots of ways to say “you’re welcome” in French and I know it can be intimidating and confusing.
+As you can see, there are lots of ways to say “you’re welcome” in French.
+It can seem intimidating and confusing.

-Have you ever made a mistake when trying to say “you’re welcome” in French?
-Share your story in the comment section below!
-I look forward to reading you!
+Do you have a favorite way to say “You’re welcome” in French?
+Share it in the comments section below!